chalamalasettichamundeswari/LangChain-Fundamentals/README.md

-# LangChain-Fundamentals
-LangChain Fundamentals is a starter project showing how to use LangChain for document loading, text splitting, embeddings, and vector search.
-It includes Jupyter notebooks and sample code for building AI-powered data workflows and retrieval applications.

 # LangChain Project

 This project demonstrates how to use LangChain and related tools for document loading, text splitting, embeddings, vector search, and retrieval-augmented generation (RAG) workflows.
 It includes examples using OpenAI, Ollama, Hugging Face, Faiss, and Chroma.